Email Marketing Pricing: 5 Platforms Compared (2026)

 $150+/mo: Evaluate whether you need ActiveCampaign Pro's advanced features or if Plus covers you.
 Consider HubSpot Professional if you need full marketing attribution.
 At this budget, the tool should be generating measurable revenue.

 For a more detailed breakdown of what to look for beyond price, read our guide on how to choose an email marketing platform.
+If any of these pricing patterns are frustrating you, see our guide on signs you've outgrown your email marketing tool.

 Frequently Asked Questions